Dimev/slsg/README.md

 Scriptable Lua Site Generator

 # How does this differ from other site generators?
-- lssg uses lua as it's scripting and templating language, allowing for more complex logic with less boilerplate for generating sites.
+- slsg uses lua as it's scripting and templating language, allowing for more complex logic with less boilerplate for generating sites.
-- lssg allows pages to be made from lua, thus allowing to generate a different file structure than the defined one in the file system.
+- slsg allows pages to be made from lua, thus allowing to generate a different file structure than the defined one in the file system.

 # How to use it
-`lssg new [name]` to initialize a new project.
+`slsg new [name]` to initialize a new project.
 This will create a directory with that name, a `site.toml` file, the content directory, style, static and lib directory.

-`lssg init` initializes the current directory as a new site, if it's empty.
+`slsg init` initializes the current directory as a new site, if it's empty.

 `site/` is for the site, `lib/` is for lua scripts, `styles/` is for sass stylesheets, `static/` is for statically accessible files.

 The completed website is output to `public/`, or the folder specified by `-o` or `--output`.

-`lssg build` builds the site by looking at the first found `site.toml` file in the current or any ancestor directories.
+`slsg build` builds the site by looking at the first found `site.toml` file in the current or any ancestor directories.

-`lssg cookbook [name]` shows a script that may be useful when making a site.
+`slsg cookbook [name]` shows a script that may be useful when making a site.
 Run without name to see the full list.

 # How to use:
-lssg runs the `site/index.lua` file, which is expected to return a page.
+slsg runs the `site/index.lua` file, which is expected to return a page.
 This page is then converted into a website.

 The final returned item of this script is expected to be a page.